Chambers Bay Academy

 Ryan grew up in Mill Creek, WA beginning his golf career at age ten.
 He had a successful collegiate career playing golf for Whitworth University.
 There he won multiple events, including his conference championship in 2010 which earned him the NWC Player of the Year title and a berth to the NCAA National Championship.
 He turned pro in 2012 and is now one of the top players in the PNW PGA Section.

 Since turning professional, Ryan quickly became a prominent instructor in the Pacific Northwest.
-Voted by his peers, Ryan was recognized as Golf Digest Best Teachers in Washington State in 2017-18.
+Voted by his peers, Ryan has been recognized as Golf Digest Best Teachers in Washington State in 2017-18 and 2022-23.
 He has received PNW PGA Section Awards for Player Development Award (2016, 2020) and Youth Player Development (2018); he has also won the Western WA PGA Chapter Awards for Player Development (2014, 2016, 2017, 2020), Youth Player Development (2018) and Assistant Golf Professional of the Year (2015).
 Ryan is also a PGA Certified Professional in Teaching & Coaching and a Level 3 Coach for The First Tee.

 While not playing or teaching golf, Ryan enjoys playing the guitar, snowboarding, wake surfing, and investing in real estate.
 You can follow Ryan Young Golf (@RyanYoungGolf) on YouTube, Instagram, Twitter, and Facebook.

 Matt Montecucco, PGA